 Outlier detection attempts to find groupings in your data and then looks for values that are outliers from those groupings.
 Outlier detection is available only for NRQL alerts.

 With multi-location Synthetic monitoring conditions, you can set up a monitor to notify you when a specific number of locations are failing at the same time.

 For APM, you can set up conditions for key transactions.

 - Java instance conditions

-By scoping alert thresholds to specific instances, you can more quickly identify where potential problems are originating.
+By scoping thresholds to specific instances, you can more quickly identify where potential problems are originating.
 This is useful, for example, to detect anomalies that are occurring only in a subset of your app's instances.
 These sorts of anomalies are easy to miss for apps that aggregate metrics across a large number of instances.